Prasanthkota165/Group_H_SUDOKU-GENERATOR/README.md

 Organization Carleton University, Ottawa, ON, Canada Authors: Mathieu Falardeau, Gabriel Seyoum, Prasanth Kota, Rishith Rao

-Sudoku Generator software creates Sodoku puzzles, various puzzles are generated based on the difficulty levels, where the Easy game only showing on the Sudoku puzzle 40 numbers out of 81, where as the Medium showing 34, the Hard 28 and the Very Hard 24 numbers.
+Sudoku Generator software creates Sodoku puzzles of various difficulty levels, where an Easy game is only showing 40 numbers out of 81, whereas the Medium only showing 34, the Hard 28 and the Very Hard 24 numbers.

 Files are organized as follow: /bin , /build , /data , /include , /lib ,
 /output , /src , /test/src , /test/data , makefile , README